Conseils

 Off-white, cream, beige, linen

-Gray (light to charcoal)
+Grey (light to anthracite)

 Light or dark wood